 Birth Injuries and Cerebral Palsy

-The timeline of your case then depends on a number of factors such as when the Judge enters a Scheduling Order which sets the important dates and deadlines in your case (including the date of your Trial) and how long it takes for both sides to investigate the case.
+9.)
+The timeline of your case depends on a number of factors such as when the Judge enters a Scheduling Order, which sets the important dates and deadlines in your case like the date of your Trial and how long it takes for both sides to investigate the case.
 This is known as the Discovery stage.